snth/shift_yourself_left/README.md

 and

     # Run the integration tests
-    cd integration_tests && ./run.sh
+    ./run.sh

 ## Integration Tests Overview

-* The `app/tests` directory contains a [pytest](https://docs.pytest.org/) test suite that exercises the web service API.
+* `./run.sh app` runs the web app.
+You can interact with it at http://localhost:8000/.
-* The `pipeline/run_all.sh` runs the data ingestion with dlt and then the data transformation with dbt.
+* `./run.sh app_tests` runs the [pytest](https://docs.pytest.org/) test suite that exercises the web service API.
-* The `integration_tests/run.sh` script integrates the two:
+* `./run.sh ingest` runs the "app_tests" and then data ingestion with dlt .
-  1. It first runs the `pytest` suite which populates the `app` database with some test fixture data.
+* `./run.sh transform` runs the data transformation with dbt (and the two steps before in order to generate the test data).
-  1. It then triggers the `pipeline` and will fail if this doesn't complete successfully.
+  * If this succeeds then the end-to-end integration test has passed.